kellylok/helloworld/01_routine/2016_routine/routine_2016_8_1.md

 + Wednesday

- - [ ] Impletement Stack and Queue in C
+ - [x] Impletement Stack and Queue in C
- - [ ] Impletement except and assert interface
+ - [x] Impletement except and assert interface

+I have completed the interface of except and assert, but can't understand thoroughly.
+In addition, I have implemented the link stack.

 + Thursday
 + Friday